Types of Financial Aid That Are Available

 WILLIAM D. FORD FEDERAL DIRECT LOAN PROGRAM (Stafford Loans)

 The William D. Ford Federal Direct Loan Program (Direct Loans) will typically be a major source of financing for Tulane medical students.
-If eligible, students may borrow up to $40,500 per year of “unsubsidized” Direct Loan funds.
-“Unsubsidized” means that the student pays the interest on the loan while in school (or agrees to capitalize the interest and add it to the principal upon repayment).
-The interest rate is 6.80%.
+If eligible, students may borrow up to $40,500 per year of "unsubsidized" Direct Loan funds.
+"Unsubsidized" means that the student pays the interest on the loan while in school (or agrees to capitalize the interest and add it to the principal upon repayment).
+The fixed interest rate for loans borrowed between 7/1/13 and 6/30/14 is 5.41%

 FEDERAL PERKINS LOANS